Life Insurance Lawyer For Interpleader Actions And Complaints

 The sad news after you have lost a loved one, you have a dispute with a family member, or ex-family member, about who is the rightful beneficiary or heir as to the life insurance claim.

 Someone else says they, not you, should be the one to get the life insurance benefits – a former wife or husband, or grown children from a short first marriage.
 This is a real trauma after the loss of your loved one.
 Many times, the life insurance company says it wants to pay the policy proceeds claim, and is ready to pay, but they can’t to decide who to pay of the adverse claimants.

-The insurance provider claims if it pays one party, that the other “legal beneficiary” will sue them.
-When numerous people are making competing claims for the life insurance policy benefits, the insurance company will usually file a lawsuit against several claimants, and let the Court decide the who is the proper beneficiary.
+The insurance provider claims if it pays one party, that the other legal beneficiary. will sue them.
+When numerous people are making competing claims for the life insurance policy benefits, the insurance company will usually file a lawsuit against several claimants, and let the Court decide who the proper beneficiary is.
 Beneficiary disputes need to be resolved before you can receive your proper claim benefit.

 The life insurance company does not want to have excess litigation, so, the life insurance company starts a civil action of a very special and peculiar kind.
 It starts an Interpleader action.

 When the life insurance company files an lnterpleader action, it is giving the Court the power in determining the proper beneficiary for the Life Insurance Proceeds.
 Once the Court decides, under the law, the life insurance company can’t be blamed.
 The Court will supervise the litigation between whoever claims to be proper beneficiaries.
 This life insurance interpleader lawsuit is a lawsuit that you don’t start but that you need to win to be the successful claimant.
 This is where the assistance of our experienced Interpleader life insurance lawyers comes into play.